 It all started with a picture.

-Then one day I saw a picture, a photo of my little Sophia on the wall.
+Then I saw the picture, a photo of my little Sophia on the wall.
 She was 9 months old in it, and she was beaming.
-Her smile was electric, her dark eyes shining with pure, true pride.
-In the photo, she was sitting in a little chair for the very first time, and she was holding her own!
-It was her first professional portrait and they had done something I hadn’t yet- set her down in a cute seat.
-I don’t know why I hadn’t yet, but I was glad because it meant that they had captured this victorious moment forever.
-There it was, this priceless memory on my wall, her face grinning and glowing, head held high for her first professional portrait.
+Her smile was electric, her dark eyes shining with pure, innocent pride.
+She had just been sat in a chair for the first time, there at the photographer’s, and she was holding her own!
+I don’t know why I had never sat her in a chair before this, but we hadn’t.
+So there she was, grinning and glowing, head held high for her first professional portrait.

 This precious photo and moment in time changed things for me.
-That picture gave me hope.
-It was like a window into a better day than the one I was having when she fell apart.
+That picture gave me a window into a better afternoon than I was having right then.
 It helped me remember who my daughter truly is, a beautiful, divine, inquisitive child, not a crazy, mess of emotions and curly hair balling on the living room floor.
-It hit me that I needed to not only notice more special good moments like the one in the picture but capture them!
-And create opportunities for them.
+It hit me that I needed to not only notice more special good moments like the one in the picture, but capture them and create opportunities for them.

 A single photo of my daughter led to entire afternoons of blowing bubbles, going on walks, and finding other moments of simple joy.
-It revived a love for songwriting, as I found melodies with which to describe our adventures too.
-There were still hard moments, but I recognized them as just that- a moment, a little speedbump on the journey (that could still teach us something too).
-Sometimes I cry through them.
-Sometimes I laugh through them.
-Either way, with God’s strength, I get through them.
+It revived a love for song-writing, as I found melodies with which to describe our adventures too.
+There were still hard moments, but I recognized them as just that- a moment, a little stop on the journey that could teach us something too.

-That photo led to me doing my own photo sessions for family members and friends.
+That photo led to many more photo sessions, for family members and friends.
 It gave me hope and confidence to start taking care of myself and not smother my emotional pain with comfort foods.
 I started eating well, exercising, teaching dance and theater again.
 I even made the decision to start homeschooling my 3 kids so we could spend more time together!
 Little by little I changed how I perceived my life and spent each day trying to enjoy it instead of trying to escape it.

 My family saved my life.
 They motivated me to keep going, to see the good and the best that’s yet to come.
-They lifted me when I thought I was unreachable.
-All I can hope is that I can capture those meaningful moments, share them, and inspire more.
+They uplift me.
+All I can hope is that I can capture those meaningful moments and pass them on.

 “Thee lift me and I’ll lift thee and we’ll ascend together.”